DaliaBasa/Active-Directory/ActiveDirectory.md

 DNS translates host names to IP addresses and vice versa.
 DNS could be deployed on a domain controller on a Windows Server network, as well as a standalone computer.

 ### Hyper V
+Hyper-V is Microsoft’s virtualization platform that could be implemented into Windows Server, as well as Windows 10.
+Hyper-V allows running multiple operating systems, Hyper-V also allows creating virtual devices such as switches, network virtualization, and virtual machine encrypted networks. </br>
+Virtualization can be very resourceful as it allows running old applications on older operating systems, test software, upgrades, and new configurations, run different operating systems and the list continues.

+*Nested virtualization allows Hyper-V to run inside of a virtual machine operating system, this feature requires prerequisites.*

 ### Internet Information Services (IIS)

+### Internet Protocol Address Management (IPAM)
+IP address management allows to manage both DHCP and DNS servers in a centralized way, an IPAM server can manage up to 150 DHCP servers ,500 DNS servers, 6000 different DHCP scopes and 150 DNS zones.
+All of these servers and configurations can be managed from a single console thanks to IPAM. </br>
+Deploying IPAM is only possible on a computer inside the Active Directory forest, and it is possible to have more than one in a forest.
+IPAM cannot be deployed on a domain controller or a server that already hosts DHCP or DNS.
+IPAM uses a process called ‘Server Discovery’ which locates domain controllers, DNS servers, and DHCP servers.

 ### Remote Access